MindCS2018/Calendar-Analytics/README.md

 ![alt text](static/imgs/hp.png)

 Users sign in with Google.
 This is handled through OAuth 2.0, which authenticates the user and authorizes the app to view the user's Google calendar.
-For more information, please see [Google's OAuth documentation](https://developers.google.com/api-client-library/python/guide/aaa_oauth).
+For more information, see [Google's OAuth documentation](https://developers.google.com/api-client-library/python/guide/aaa_oauth).

 ####Dashboard

-After login, the user is directed to the dashboard page where they choose calendars to analyze, along with the chart type and date range.
+After login, the user is directed to the dashboard page where they choose which calendars to analyze, along with a chart type and date range.
 Clicking any of these buttons sends an AJAX request to the server, which then queries the database and returns an object to render the chart.

 ![alt text](static/imgs/chord.png)